exadel-inc/esl/README.md

 ---

 ## Roadmap
+- Interactive Documentation + demo site redesign
+- ESLCarousel component

-- [UI Playground](https://github.com/exadel-inc/ui-playground) (_will be available soon_) demo server
+- [UI Playground](https://github.com/exadel-inc/ui-playground) integration to demo site
 - More helpers and sugar of ESLBaseElement (event listener helpers and decorators)
-- Extension of esl-utils
-- Dynamic Footnotes component
+- Stable version of ESL Footnotes and ESL Popup components
 - Extension of esl-form elements (custom form base, helpers, validation and more)
-- ESLCarousel component
+- Anchor Navigation component
 - ESLToast component
 - More components in the library